 Currently, the MCC organizes the South Shore CRS Users Group.
-The MCC is working to establish a North Shore CRS Users Group.
-Those interested to participate, please reach out to email@example.com.
+Those interested to participate in a Users Group, please fill out the form below and indicate that you are interested in information on the CRS Users Group.
+Or reach out to us at firstname.lastname@example.org.

 What is CRS?
 The Community Rating System is, in short, according to the CRS User’s Manual, “to support the NFIP.
 To do this, the CRS provides flood insurance premium rate reductions to policyholders in recognition of the fact that their communities implement activities that exceed the minimum NFIP requirements and that work toward the three goals of the CRS.
 Included in this support are measures that credit protection to life and property during a flood”.